developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 	<TextSelectionEnabled value="0"/>

 ### UseNativeFonts
-**Applies to Windows Mobile and Windows CE only**.
+**Applies only to Windows Mobile/CE**.
 Controls which fonts will be used.
 When set to ‘0’ (default) the FreeType library will be used as on apps built with RMS 2.x.
 When set to ‘1’ the native font engine on the device is used.
 A setting of ‘1’ overrides the ‘FontFamily’ setting.
 On localized devices from 4.1 and higher, the native font engine will be used by default.
 The FreeType library cannot render localized characters such as Asian and some accented European characters.
 The log file displays the font engine in use on launch.
 Some early BSPs of CE7 do not support the native font render.
 This config element is not currently available on the MC92, VC70 or WT41N0 devices.

 **Possible Values**: